breyerjs/jacksonbreyer/posts/from-english-major-to-software-engineer.md

 Much has been written about the software industry's interviewing practices.
 I won't dwell on that, except to say that it ain't no fun.

-The process is long, emotionally wrought, and exhausting.
+The process is long, emotionally fraught, and exhausting.
 As many as five or six separate interviews per company, where they can ask you to solve whatever problem they want.
 As a result, the questions can be very unpredictable.

 And it's surprisingly hard to program while you describe what you're doing.
 I definitely found there to be a learning curve to the whole affair.